ycheng14799/PaperUtility/README.md

 For the remaining 6 attributes, perhaps we could just use (1).
 ### Bradley-Terry & Visualization
 With our pairwise comparisons, we calculated a preference score for each product, using the BT(L) model, for each attribute.
-We tried out several off-the-shelf solutions (in [R](https://github.com/hturner/BradleyTerry2), [MATLAB](), and [Python](http://choix.lum.li/en/latest/index.html)).
+We tried out several off-the-shelf solutions (in [R](https://github.com/hturner/BradleyTerry2), MATLAB, and [Python](http://choix.lum.li/en/latest/index.html)).
 We have not yet decided on which solution to use.
 Besides from which off-the-shelf solution to use, we also have to decide on what estimation method to use for the BT(L) parameters.
 We are leaning towards using the MM algorithm as that was used previously by Professor Andrew Horner.

+The following is a parallel coordinates plot of our results: